kworkflow/kworkflow/documentation/man/features/kw-deploy.rst

 EXAMPLES
 ========
-For these examples, we suppose the fields in your **kworkflow.config** file are already configured.
+For these examples, we assume that the relevant fields in your configuration files (located by default in **.kw/**) have already been setup.
+We recommend the use of ``kw config`` for managing your local and global configurations.

 First, if you are working in a specific kernel module, and if you want to install your recent changes in your local machine you can use::